jason-schultz/distill/README.md

 - Use `Explorer.DataFrame` for data manipulation before converting to tensors
 - Test your pipeline with small data samples first
 - Use `mix comp.new` for consistent project structure
-- Add custom metrics to `Kcore.Metrics` for reuse across competitions
+- Add custom metrics to `Dcore.Metrics` for reuse across competitions

 ## License